jan-steen/takeoff/figures/README.md

-Figures procuced for the article
+Figures produced for the article